bharatnanda/linear-regression-from-scratch/README.md

 There are multiple methods to create a simple linear regression model, this github project makes use of following methods for simple linear regression:
 > Simple linear regression using analytical methods
-        1) Simple linear regression using mean/averages.
+        1) Simple linear regression using mean/averages (least squares method).
         2) Simple linear regression using standard deviation and correlation.
 > Simple linear regression using gradient descent